-In the assemblage patterns of shared OTUs (Table 3b), chinstrap penguin cloacal swabs showed a significant positive correlation with stomach regurgitates (rho = 0.497, P<0.05), and a significant negative correlation with rookery soils (-0.399, P<0.05).
+In the assemblage patterns of shared OTUs (Table 3), Chinstrap Penguin cloacal swabs showed a significant positive correlation with stomach regurgitates (rs = 0.497, n = 26, p = 0.010), and a significant negative correlation with rookery soils (rs = -0.399, n = 26, p = 0.043).
 No significant correlations were detected between stomach regurgitates and guano or rookery soils.
-Amongst the co-occurring community members (Fig. 4b), OTUs closely related to Flavobacterium (<0.1 to 9.1%) and Tissierella (<0.1 to 5.6%) showed an increase between chinstrap stomach regurgitates and rookery soils.
-OTUs annotated to Clostridium (7.2 to 0.9%) and Mycoplasma (67.9 to <0.1%) decreased in occurrence between stomach regurgitates and rookery soils.
+Amongst the co-occurring community members (Fig. 5), OTUs closely related to Flavobacterium (<0.1 to 9.1%) and Tissierella (<0.1 to 5.6%) showed an increase between Chinstrap Penguin stomach regurgitates and rookery soils.
+OTUs assigned to Clostridium (7.2 to 0.9%) and Mycoplasma (67.9 to <0.1%) decreased in occurrence between stomach regurgitates and rookery soils.
 OTUs assigned to Fusobacterium were relatively abundant in cloacal swabs and guano but not in stomach regurgitates or rookery soils.

 Discussion:

-In both Pygoscelis penguins examined here, the bacterial communities in penguin stomach regurgitates, cloacal swabs, freshly deposited guano and rookery soils were significantly different in terms of the OTU richness, taxonomic composition, and assemblage patterns of the dominant and the co-occurring community members.
+Both Pygoscelis penguins examined here revealed similar results, despite potential inter- and intra-specific variations in the microbiota of the samples studied between the two penguin species (Yew et al. 2017).
+Our data showed that the bacterial communities in penguin stomach regurgitates, cloacal swabs, freshly deposited guano and rookery soils were significantly different in terms of the OTU richness, community composition, and assemblage patterns of the dominant and the co-occurring community members.
+In addition, while Actinobacteria, Bacteroidetes, Firmicutes, Fusobacteria, Proteobacteria and Tenericutes were frequently found in all four sample types, the representation of these phyla shifted across the different sample types.
 Although interactions between avian gut microbiota and the nest environments have previously been reported (Lucas and Heeb 2005; Goodenough et al. 2016; Otani et al. 2016), despite the detection of avian faecal-indicator bacteria (e.g. Escherichia coli, Enterococcus and Enterobacter) in bird-impacted areas (Whitman and Nevers 2003; Jiang et al. 2007; Staley et al. 2016; Trawińska et al. 2016), there appear to be no published comparative analyses between the microbiota of guts, faeces and the habitat soils of birds (including penguins).
-Although a very different taxonomic group, detailed comparative investigations between the microbiota of gut, deposited materials and surrounding soils have been reported in termites (Fall et al. 2007; Makonde et al. 2015; Manjula et al. 2016).
+Previously, in studies of a very different taxonomic group, detailed comparative investigations between the microbiota of gut, deposited materials and surrounding soils have been reported in termites (Fall et al. 2007; Makonde et al. 2015; Manjula et al. 2016).
 While different methods were used to generate the data, these studies reported similar findings to those obtained here, with significant differences being observed in the bacterial communities obtained from termite guts, mounds and the surrounding soils.
 These studies also reported a frequency shift in co-occurring bacterial phyla between termite guts and the surrounding soils.
 Our main finding is consistent with these comparative investigations on termites, although in detail the bacterial community compositions (particularly in terms of genera) identified in penguin samples were different from those of termites.